Dragontalker/TechBlog_LoginAuthentication/README.md

 ## __3.a.
 Sequelize as ORM__

 Sequelize has many useful features, where we will be only using two of them in this project.
-If you are interested in Sequalize, check the official documents on their website: https://sequelize.org/master/.
+If you are interested in Sequalize, check the official documents on their [website](https://sequelize.org/master/).

 The two functions we will be using are `create` and `findOne`.